moishinetzer/PBandJ/README.md

 This project uses [tsup][] for bundling.

 Everything that PBandJ uses is hot-swappable.
 Meaning, if you don't want to use tsup as a bundler for whatever reason you can easily change it to your favourite bundler.
+Change the `build` scripts in `package.json` to whatever you want.

 You can edit the `tsup.config.ts` file to your liking.